dnsimple/dnsimple-support/content/articles/web-hosting.markdown

 ## FTP credentials

-Because we don't host your application or files directly, we can't provide any FTP credential.
-Please refer to your application hosting provider to get information on how to access your content.
+Because we don't host your application or files directly, we can't provide any FTP credentials.
+Please refer to your application hosting provider for information on how to access your content.